 What is cervical mucus?

-The cervical mucus is produced by the cervix and changes consistency throughout your menstrual cycle based on hormones associated with ovulation.
-Shortly after the menstrual period ends, the cervical mucus is dry and prevents sperm from penetrating the cervix but around the time of ovulation it becomes thin, has egg-white consistency and is penetrable by sperms.
+The physical properties of the cervical mucus change during the menstrual cycle.
+The cervical mucus is produced by the cervix and changes consistency throughout your menstrual cycle based on hormones associated with fertility, egg development, and ovulation.
+Shortly after the menstrual period ends, the cervical mucus is dry and prevents sperm from penetrating the cervix but around the time of ovulation it becomes thin, has egg-white consistency, and is penetrable by sperm.

 |Day in cycle (approximate)||Consistency|

 |Days 1-5||Menses; menstrual period; bleeding|

 |Days 10-12||Sticky thick mucus, becoming less thick and whiter|